Friday, 19 December 2025

 SEON has raised US$80 million in its Series C funding round, led by Sixth Street Growth with participation from existing backers IVP, Creandum and Firebolt, alongside new investor Hearst.
 The latest round brings SEON’s total funding to US$187 million and will be used to expand its fraud prevention and anti-money laundering (AML) platform globally while advancing its AI-driven product development and hiring strategy.

 The company has experienced strong growth in the past year, cementing its position as a leading vendor in fraud prevention and compliance.
-SEON analyses tens of millions of customer interactions daily for thousands of clients, which include major digital brands such as Revolut, Plaid, Nubank, Afterpay and Entain.
+SEON analyses tens of millions of customer interactions daily for thousands of clients, which include major digital brands such as Revolut, Plaid, Nubank, Afterpay, Spotify and Entain.
 Its unified platform allows organisations to streamline customer onboarding, strengthen compliance, and prevent fraud using a single API.

 Strong results for clients